Town and Parish Councils

 What are our charges?

 nplaw offers town and parish councils a subscription service, which we believe offers excellent value for money.
 For an annual charge of £400 plus VAT, nplaw will provide you with up to ten hours’ advice and assistance.
-The subscription year runs from the date upon which the service is agreed and there is no limit to the matters that you can refer to us during the year.
+The subscription year runs from 1st April to 31st March (with no discount for those joining part way through the year) and there is no limit to the matters that you can refer to us during the year.
 If the ten hour limit on advice and assistance is reached during the subscription year, we will notify you and provide a quote for any further work that you may refer to us.
 Matters likely to be covered by the subscription service include:

 - Advising you by telephone, email or letter on issues such as council powers and responsibilities, short contracts and employment law;